sn4k3/Sharky/README.md

 This is the only way to end with finishing, if no interest in fish, no one will mass fishing, because everything is arround the evil money.
 And then ocean will explode once again full of life!

 Protect species, areas, routes, population, protect the ocean are the another ways, but who cares?
 Where is money there are exploration.
 Actually less than 1% of ocean is protected, what a shame!
 Our number 1 life support is the most neglected thing.
+93% of the CO2 is stored in the ocean, and 85% of our breathing oxygen is produced in the ocean, so you see the importance here?

 ## Some resources 📚